Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 Our agrobiodiversity was a result of many centuries of hard work by farmers, who experimented, selected, and propagated desirable nutritional traits in the crops they grew.

-Soil infertility today is a widespread problem.
+Soil infertility is a widespread problem today.

-These GMO crops have all but disappeared from our traditional varieties.
 India traditionally had 1500 different varieties of cotton, yet 95 percent of the cotton planted today is GMO Bt Cotton.

 I believe that only a return to our age-old farming practices will put an end to this catastrophe.

-If we take systematic steps towards sustainable farming techniques and seed freedom, with re-education and proper management, we can reclaim our floral and faunal biodiversity and lead the charge of reshaping the agrarian landscape sustainably.
+We can reclaim our floral and faunal biodiversity and lead the charge of reshaping the agrarian landscape sustainably.

 Moreover, it shows better results than industrial and chemical farming techniques.
 Our ecosystems are protected from the harmful effects of hazardous chemicals.

-Crops are more nutritious, and we, as a result, are healthier.
 Sustainable agriculture preserves and even enriches agro-diversity at the field, farm, and ecosystem levels!

 Instead of chemical protection, it uses bio-fertilisers and bio-pesticides made from natural resources, primarily living microorganisms.

-Bio-fertilisers and bio-pesticides also reduce the financial burden of chemical fertilisers as they are comparatively less expensive.
+Biofertilisers and biopesticides also reduce the financial burden of chemical fertilisers, as they are comparatively less expensive.

 I have mentioned the symbiotic association that saves the plant from dehydration in my last post.

-Technology today enables us to use a wide range of microbe-plant interactions to provide immunity from stress as well as pathogens to the growing plants.
+Technology today enables us to use a wide range of microbe-plant interactions to provide immunity from stress, as well as pathogens, to the growing plants.

 Microbes indirectly influence the climatic flexibility of plants and therefore offer plants fitness by harmonising their growth and defense responses.